 Even forgetting about Cusco City, the Cusco region is one of Peru’s most exciting areas.
 The lead attraction is Machu Picchu, but many visitors overlook the area’s lesser-known attractions.
 Many people spend at least three days near the city, and nearly everyone takes another two or three days to visit Machu Picchu and the other sites in the Sacred Valley.
-Still, many other villages and areas stimulate the energetic traveler with more than a week to spend.
+Still, many different villages and areas stimulate the energetic traveler with more than a week to spend.
 The Instituto Nacional de Cultura in Cusco has identified 36,000 known archaeological sites.

 The market (Sunday morning) is in the lower part of town, along with Calle Manco II.
 Uphill from here, along with the cobbled steps and streets, you’ll find a vast plaza, which may have been the original Inca marketplace.